Getting pregnant Trying to conceive Signs of pregnancy

 A headache might not be the most obvious sign of pregnancy, but it can be an early symptom.
 “Sometimes I’ve seen people have headaches early on.
 It can happen with hormone changes,” explains Dr. Celestine.
 The most common headaches associated with pregnancy are migraines and tension headaches.
 Research shows that tension headaches account for 26% of all headaches experienced during pregnancy, while up to 10% of pregnant women will experience a migraine without aura (a migraine with aura is where you also experience sensory symptoms such as flashes of light or blind spots).

 A range of things can cause headaches during early pregnancy, including changing hormones, nasal congestion (more on that below), hunger, and low blood sugar levels.
-If you’re (understandably) struggling with pregnancy headaches, experts recommend trying some physical exercise, drinking lots of water, getting enough sleep, eating regularly, and practicing some relaxation techniques.
+If you’re (understandably) struggling with pregnancy headaches, experts recommend trying some physical exercise, drinking lots of water, getting enough sleep (easier said than done, we know!), eating regularly, and practicing some relaxation techniques.

 Nasal congestion

 If you have a stuffy or runny nose, that could be because of a rise in hormone levels and blood production.
 This happens in pregnancy and can cause the mucous membranes in your nose to swell.
-Known as ‘rhinitis,’ around 39% of women experience it, and the main symptoms are sneezing, nasal congestion, and a runny nose.
+Known as “rhinitis,” around 39% of women experience it, and the main symptoms are sneezing, nasal congestion, and a runny nose.
 It can start at any point but should stop after you give birth.
-Keep that in mind when you’re buying your 150th multipack of pocket tissues at the grocery store.
+Keep that in mind when you’re buying your one-hundred-fiftieth multipack of pocket tissues at the grocery store!

 When is the right time to take a pregnancy test?

 Once you realize that you’ve missed your period, Dr. Celestine recommends taking a pregnancy test.
 She advises doing it first thing in the morning.
 “The urine pregnancy test needs a certain amount of the pregnancy hormone in order to register as positive,” she explains.
-The pregnancy hormone is called human chorionic gonadotropin (hCG), and it only develops in a woman’s body during pregnancy.
-Around 10 days after the egg is fertilized, this hormone starts to build up in the body
+The pregnancy hormone is called human chorionic gonadotropin (hCG), and it increases during pregnancy.
+HCG begins to be released after the fertilized egg implants.
+This can be as early as 10 days after the egg is fertilized.

 “It comes out in your urine, so the first pee in the morning usually has the highest concentration of that pregnancy hormone because it builds up in your system all night,” explains Dr. Celestine.
 She explains that during the day, as you eat, drink, and urinate, your urine may be diluted.
 “So the morning is the best time to do it, especially if you’re testing early on in the pregnancy,” she says.